m-voit/concepts-of-programming-languages/study-project/paper.md

 ```

 In Go lambda expressions are a bit more verbose, especially because the type system requires explicit types as mentioned in the type system section earlier.
-Otherwise, lambda expessions in Go are equal to lambda expressions in JavaScript.
+Otherwise, lambda expessions in Go are equal to lambda expressions in JavaScript [she17].

 ### Higher-order functions and function composition